 Establish sub-committees of the Eclipse IoT Working Group, ex.
 Architecture and Technical Committee

-Steering committee members are required to:
+Strategic members are required to:

 Be a Strategic, Enterprise or Solutions member of the Eclipse Foundation.

 Lead at least one Eclipse IoT project and contribute at least 4 FTE working on Eclipse IoT projects or Eclipse IoT Working Group activities.
-The activities can include 1) committers working on Eclipse open source projects that support the IoT roadmap, 2) creation of roadmaps and technical documents (including, for example, architectures, blueprints and best practices) supporting the IWG work, 3) evangelism and community development for the IWG and 4) other activities agreed to by the Steering committee.
+The activities can include 1) committers working on Eclipse open source projects that support the IoT roadmap, 2) creation of roadmaps and technical documents (including, for example, architectures, blueprints and best practices) supporting the WG work, 3) evangelism and community development for the WG and 4) other activities agreed to by the Steering committee.